creativefloworg/creativeflow/README.md

   * `creativeflow.blender.io_util`: help with I/O
   * `creativeflow.blender.flow_util`: flow-specific utilities

-Note that the bulk of the python code in this repository can only run inside Blender, and only these utilities can be installed independently.
+Note that the bulk of the python code in this repository can only run inside Blender, and only these three modules can be installed independently.

 #### Installing
 To test and install (use python3):